BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

    * Removed "standalone" and "standalone offline" variants *(this is now much better managed by BLCMM)*
  * Added wider selection of boss unique drop rate selections
+ * Added a category to choose drop quantities for bosses, in addition to the drop rates
  * Allow customized legendary pool by providing options for adding uniques, rather rather than hardcoding them all at once.
 Moved that category up to being a top-level category as well.